rgutialo/shop-restful-service/README.md

 #### Persistence

 We decided to use the ConcurrentHashMap class in order to allow persistence and concurrent data access.
-We thought it was a good decision forr this test.
+We thought it was a good decision for this test.
 Obviously, in production we should think other ways to ensure good connections and good results for final users.

 #### Geolocation